sriegodedios/HackKState2016/README.md

 ##How we built it

-* We used R to create a model.
-We started with a basic decision tree based on the features and ended with a full out (insert our final    model description here).
+* We used R to analyze data and do predictive modeling.
+We started with exploratory data analysis involving some data visualization, after which we establish a solid cross validation scheme to examine feature engineering.
+With new datasets prepared, we build one logistic regression model, two random forest models and two boosting models.
+Finally we stack all models together and make prediction for test/validation dataset.

 * We used django to create a web application in python that allowed us to create an end to end system.